sigreen-nokia/remote-management-tsa/README.md

 #help
 python3 mgmt-access.py --help

-#install the server (where the reverse ssh service will be started and stopped by ops user)
-#this can be ran safely on a DCU
+#install the server (this is the on prem Linux server you want to access remotely)
 pip install -r ./requirements.txt python3 mgmt-access.py --install-server
 python3 mgmt-access.py --add-ops-user